agrathwohl/pvp/README.md

 ### T.140 (Audio Integration)

-Experimental support for audio transcription streams (e.g., from meetings).
+Experimental support for T.140 RTP streams for audio transcriptions (e.g., from meetings).

 See `src/transports/t140.ts` for implementation.